Ron Corbett: Maestro of Hinterland Noir

 Although Nesbo is certainly prolific, he’s anything but boring.
 He writes consistently intriguing crime novels, not to mention work in other genres, such as children’s literature.

 So, what is it about Jo?
 In short, the settings and the characters.
 Take the Detective Harry Hole novels, centered in Oslo.
-In that series, Nesbo switches effortlessly between description — of both people and places — and action, between local colour and the colour red: blood and guts.
+In that series, Nesbo switches effortlessly between description — of both people and places — and action, between local colour and the colour red, i.e., blood.

-Some readers find that Nesbo overdoes the blood and guts.
+Some readers find that Nesbo overdoes the blood.
 Admittedly, there’s never a shortage of corpses in his crime novels but I accept his version of the Norwegian underworld, overblown though it may be.
 As for Nesbo’s characters, Harry Hole is a flagship protagonist: dark, at times unlikeable, yet uncompromising and driven, a man with raging booze and drug habits encased in a solid ethical core.
-In a sense, Nesbo’s Hole novels are morality tales; good struggles against evil, not only within Hole himself but also outside of Hole, in the world at large.
+In a sense, Nesbo’s Hole novels are morality tales; good struggles against evil, not only within Hole himself but also in the world at large.

 If I have to pick a representative Harry Hole novel, it’s The Son (2014), which, on one level, is a retake of a central Christian myth — the Son trying to please the Father.
 To be expected with Nesbo, there’s a tsunami of blood.
 On the other hand, there’s a deep story here, a saga of good and evil full of pithy observations and a flood of emotional scenes.